kaseykhanhpham/eucalyptus-hybrid-resequencing/05.analyses/ld/README.md

 # Linkage Disequilibrium Calculation

+DON'T DO THIS IMMEDIATELY...
+REVISE TO FIT DECAY CURVE FOR MORE FORMALIZED ESTIMATE.
 [Meier and Ravinet's 2019 Speciation Genomics tutorial](https://speciationgenomics.github.io/ld_decay/) referenced extensively.
 LD only calculated on main chromosomes because smaller contigs did not contain enough SNPs to be informative.

 ## MAF = 0.025